Here's a walnut and maple flavored nice cream recipe that incorporates soaked walnuts--the secret to its ultra nutty and creamy texture! It's also:

 - Spread the banana slices on a parchment paper or inside a 1 gallon ziploc bag and freeze overnight (or until frozen solid)

 - Soak the walnuts in water overnight (or at least for 4 hours) room temperature.
-Rinse and drain.
+Rinse and drain water before using.

 - In a food processor or high-powered blender* blend frozen banana slices, walnuts, maple syrup and maple extract together until smooth